 The advanced technology of indoor farms allows farmers to control every aspect from the lighting, temperature, humidity levels, and other environmental factors all the way down to the flavor of the produce!
 These farms are unaffected by poor weather conditions or unwanted pests.

-By growing in these controlled environments, farmers can eliminate the need for harmful pesticides and keep their crop more organic than ever before.
+By growing in these controlled environments, farmers can eliminate the need for harmful pesticides and keep their crops more organic than ever before.

 4. Increased Crop Production